 Carefully stick the foot into the centre of the hole and press it firmly into place making sure that it does not touch the surrounding white plastic panel.
 If it is touching the white panel then it could rub and either not click correctly or jam the switch plate in the up or down position.

 The photo below shows a side view of the replaced foot.
-The replacement feet available through our eBay link are the same height as the original feet so if you only need to replace one foot the trackpad will still sit level on your desk and both feet will click correctly.
+The replacement feet available from us through our secure online shop or through our eBay link are the same height as the original feet so if you only need to replace one foot the trackpad will still sit level on your desk and both feet will click correctly.

 And that’s it!
 You should now have a fully repaired Apple Magic Trackpad with two fully working and clicking rubber feet attached.
 Please leave any tips, comments or questions below.